josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 Let's go over what's happening in that above snippet.

-- `import.meta.glob` is not Svelte or SvelteKit; it's a Vite function.
-It imports any files that match the string we give it (in this case, all `.md` files inside of the `_posts` folder).
+- `import.meta.glob` is a Vite function.
+It imports any files that match the glob (wildcard string) we give it--in this case, all `.md` files inside of the `_posts` folder.
 - `import.meta.glob` returns an object where each file's relative path is the key, and the value is a "resolver" function (my term; not official) that loads the file contents as a JavaScript promise.
-So the next step is to call all of those resolvers, and wait for the promises to, uh, resolve.

-  (_Since `Promise.all` requires an iterable, we convert the original object to an array, using `Object.entries`.
-We could do this inline, but I like each step to be its own line, generally._)
 - The `map` method is there to get the data we want from each file, and reshape it how we want, so it's easier to work with on the front end.
 - Once that's all done, we sort the posts by descending date (since this is a blog, of course, and we'll want our newest posts showing first).
 - Finally, we convert the finished product to JSON and `return` it as the `body` of our API response.
 (The 200 status code is implicit here.)